 What does it mean to be an NNL facility?
 NNL facilities are eligible to host National Ninja League and Rec Ninja League events.
 This does not prohibit you from holding competitions for most leagues.
-Presently, the approved organizations are NENA and AWG, but the board can vote on approving organizations that promote furthering the sport.
+The following are our current Approved Organizations: Athlete Warrior Games (AWG) Colorado Ninja League Florida Ninja League New England Ninja Association (NENA) Texas Ninja League UNX The board can vote on approving organizations that promote furthering the sport.
 The NNL does not influence the day-to-day operations of your facility in any way.
+If you are concerned about a specific organization being an Approved Organization, feel free to let us know and we can forward consideration to the board.

 Why become an NNL facility?
 The National Ninja League is the elite competition league of one of the world's fastest-growing sports.
 NNL competitions regularly draw the largest competition fields in the sport, with many of our qualifiers hosting upwards of 200 competitors across all age divisions.
 These athletes are among the top athletes in the sport, and our World Championships draw most of the top ninjas in the world.
 As a growing sport, we regularly reach out to our facilities to help improve the rules of our sport.
 We firmly believe that NNL-affiliated facilities are the best of the best in the ninja community, and we believe that the only way for us to grow is for our facilities to be prosperous as well.